 Then the psychiatric abuse, perpetrated through the legal system, begins – the false diagnosis, the forced therapy, committing a parent without cause or due process, imposing threat therapy on children, allowing untrained professionals to treat children and families.
 These abuses happen because the victims are discredited by the court system (or even by CPS), and not believed, once labelled as “mentally ill”.
 There is also a serious lack of accountability in the court system.
 Not to mention that the court professionals hide, conceal, and conspire to cover up, remove or destroy evidence that would indicate that abuse has happened.

 The part of the video with Keyshia running down a hallway where all the doors are shut, and she comes to the closed door, feels trapped and turns her head with a pained look on her face.. reminds me of that struggle in family court.
 Before litigation began, I just wanted to be a stay at home wife and mother.
 That dreamed ended when the abuse began.
-I was isolated from the world, controlled, and whether I had a good day or a bad day was based on the mood of Martin.
+I was isolated from the world, controlled, and whether I had a good day or a bad day was based on the mood of the alleged abuser.

 I fled the abuse, and fought to rebuild my life.
 I secured new housing.
 I was the primary caregiver of my children.
 I volunteered in my community, taught Sunday school.
 And for the first time I could discover what it meant to be “me”.
 But the control, the rage continued..the hallway of shut doors is family court.